-At Coeur, our core values of protect, develop and deliver apply to our most valuable resources - our employees, contractors and communities.
-We have the highest regard for the dignity, wellbeing and human rights of our employees, the communities in which we work and live and other stakeholders affected by our operations.
-See our Human Rights Policy and Code of Conduct for more information.
+We have the highest regard for the dignity, well-being and human rights of our employees, the communities in which we work and live and other stakeholders affected by our operations.
+These commitments are embedded in our Human Rights Policy and Code of Conduct.

-At Coeur, we believe in working together as a team to deliver impactful results for our stakeholders.
-Our focus on long-term value emphasizes quality over quantity while integrating innovation into our daily procedures.
+We aim to be an employer of choice by promoting safety first, proactively developing our people and embracing diversity in all its forms.
+We believe in working together as a team to deliver impactful results for our stakeholders.
+Our focus on long-term value emphasizes quality and safety while integrating innovation into our daily activities.
 We succeed when we work together.

 To learn more about our comprehensive benefits and our Coeur Heroes program, check out our Careers page.

 Coeur believes that all employees have the right to work in an environment that is free from discrimination, harassment and bullying.
-We respect the talents, abilities and experiences of each member of our diverse workforce and strive to increase the diversity at all levels of the organization.
+We believe that the Company and its employees benefit from diversity in its workforce, which comes in many forms: gender, ethnicity, age, skill sets and talent.
+We respect the range of talents, abilities and experiences a diverse workforce provides and strive to increase diversity at all levels of the organization, including in our priority focus of local hires at each of our locations.

 Coeur celebrates gender diversity at all levels of the organization.
 Our board has two highly qualified female directors who bring extensive experience and leadership to the board room.
 Linda L. Adamany, who has been with Coeur since 2013, was named one of Women Inc.’s 2018 Most Influential Corporate Directors.
 Jessica McDonald, who joined the board in 2018, was named as one of Canada’s Top 40 Under 40 in 2009, and she has been repeatedly named one of Canada’s Top 100 Most Powerful Women, named to Canada’s Top 100 Most Powerful Women Hall of Fame, as well as regularly listed as one of Vancouver’s Power 50 individuals.